-1. Switch the display to the clock adjusting mode.
+Switch the display to the clock adjusting mode.

-Type A (Audio without cassette player): Push and hold the DISP (Clock) button (A)
+Type A (audio with 1 CD player): Push and hold the DISP (Clock) button (A) until the clock display starts to flash.

-until the clock display starts to flash.
+Type B (audio with 6 CD changer): Push and hold the RPT button (B) until the clock display starts to flash.

-Type B (Audio with cassette player): Push and hold the RPT button (B) until the clock display starts to flash.
+2. Push the SEEK/TRACK button © (, , ,) to adjust the hour.
+Push the TUNE button () (, , ,) to adjust the minute.
+Pushing the or or side will advance the time and the or or side will turn back the time.

-- Push the SEEK/TRACK button c (,) y) to adjust the hour.
-Push the TUNE button 9 (∧ ,) to adjust the minute.
-Pushing the or side will advance the time and the or side will turn back the time. - Push the DISP button (A) (Type A), or DISP (A) or RPT (B) button (Type B) to finish the adjustment.
+Push the DISP button (Type A), or RPT button (Type B) to finish the adjustment.